seanorourke7/ProjectGolf/TESTING.md

 Actual:

-Users are preseted with the delete button and when clicked the post is successfully deleted from the DB.
+Users are presented with the delete button and when clicked the post is successfully deleted from the DB and the user is redirected to the home page.

 **Navigation Links**